joshjennings98/joshjennings98.github.io/files/src/website.md

 This website is based off of [https://thebestmotherfucking.website/](https://thebestmotherfucking.website/) with some changes.
 It has a nice short invert script that lets you switch to dark or light mode based on the OS settings (or by clicking the button).
 It can run on literally anything without losing the look of the website by using simple CSS.
 The website has different behavior for mobile devices yet retains a simple yet consistent styling.

+The website itself is also very small.
+The images are kept to as few kB as possible and the CV is generated into HTML instead of hosting a PDF.
+These are attempts to minimise the carbon footprint of my website.
+At the time of writing all of the pages weigh less than 35kB!

 <picture>

 ![Running on a HTC Wildfire!](images/website-wildfire.jpg)